ircv4-wg/spec-devel/drafts/03-metadata.md

 When multiple keys are specified, values MUST be retrieved sequentially from the value of `"value"` if is an array.
 Servers MUST report an error if there are insufficient values to satisfy the request in the `"value"` field.
 If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client followed by values for each element in an array in `"value"`.
 If one of the elements of the `SET` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.

-The server MUST respond with `SET` as the action key followed by the status and value keys sent by the client, and whether or not the command was successful.
-A server MAY send a message with the response or any other keys, but said keys MUST NOT change the semantics of the `SET` command.
+The server MUST respond with `SET` as the action key followed by the status and value keys sent by the client, and whether or not the action was successful.
+A server MAY send a message with the response or any other keys, but said keys MUST NOT change the semantics of the `SET` action.
 Errors SHALL be signalled with the top-level `"success"` key set to false.

 If successful, the server MUST place the metadata in some form of persistent storage.
-Calls to `GET` made after `SET` MUST NOT return any differing metadata, unless a `SET` command was issued by the server to all connected clients affected by this change notifying them of the new key and value set, or the `SET` command failed.
+Calls to `GET` made after `SET` MUST NOT return any differing metadata, unless a `SET` action was issued by the server to all connected clients affected by this change notifying them of the new key and value set, or the `SET` action failed.

 If successful, a `SET` action issued MUST replace any existing values at the given key, unless the metadata is immutable or the user has no permission to set the metadata in question; in which case the server MUST NOT overwrite the existing entry, and MUST report an error to the client.